aandkgithub/akrisanov.github.io/content/post/2017-08-11-solving-the-hanging-problem-in-ember-cli.md

 > Please specify a target and action
 {{</highlight>}}

-I installed the watcher globally in the system and it solved my issue.
+Then I setup the NPM package globally in the system and it solved my issue.

 <div class="alert alert-warning"><strong>Tip of the day:</strong> DEBUG=ember-cli* ember [command]</div>